-In order to celebrate the 100th anniversary of James Earle Fraser’s classic design, the United States Mint offered a special version of the 2013 American Gold Buffalo Coin with a reverse proof finish.
+In order to celebrate the 100th anniversary of James Earle Fraser’s classic design, the United States Mint offered a special version of the 2013 American Gold Buffalo Coin with a reverse proof finish (Buy on eBay).
 Collector anticipation was high for this special issue which represented the first time the reverse proof finish was used for the popular 24 karat gold coin series.

 The United States Mint initially considered a number of different options for celebrating the centennial of the design, which included a special two coin set, the return of collectible uncirculated options and/or fractional proofs, and even utilizing a different design as allowed under the authorizing legislation.

 In May 2013, the U.S. Mint announced that they would be offering a reverse proof version of the coin, which would be sold individually.
 The coin would feature the opposite arrangement of finishes as found on the standard proof, with the raised design elements mirrored and the background fields frosted.
 The reverse proof finish had been previously used for the American Gold, Silver, and Platinum Eagles, but never for the American Gold Buffalo coins.
 Additionally, this represented only the second time that more than one collector version of the Gold Buffalo was offered during a single year.
 The last occurrence was in 2008, when offerings had been expanded to include collectible uncirculated coins and fractional proofs.

 The 2013 Reverse Proof Gold Buffalo was available for ordering during a four week window, which opened on August 8, 2013 at 12:00 Noon ET and concluded on September 5, 2013 at 5:00 PM ET.
 Within the first 30 minutes, orders were received for 12,630 units, which exceeded the sales total for the regular proof version of the coin, which had been on sale for two and a half months.
 After a full day, sales had climbed to 21,009 units.